-- Generalised pruritus: always rule out diabetes mellitus in patients with unexplained diffuse persistent pruritus. - Nodular prurigo: pruritic papules with central excoriations, usually on shoulders and arms (females more than males). - Bullosis diabeticorum: large acral blisters. - Scleroderma-like changes: skin thightening (fingers). - Scleredema diabeticorum: erythema and diffuse skin thickening (upper back, neck, chest, shoulders).
+- Generalised pruritus: always rule out diabetes mellitus in patients with unexplained diffuse persistent pruritus. - Nodular prurigo: pruritic papules with central excoriations, usually on shoulders and arms (females more than males). - Bullosis diabeticorum: large acral blisters. - Scleroderma-like changes: skin thightening (fingers). - Scleredema diabeticorum: erythema and diffuse skin thickening (upper back, neck, chest, shoulders) with mucin deposition.
 Localisation See above.

+Classification

-Classification This is according to pathogenesis.
+This is according to pathogenesis.
+Skin manifestations strongly associated with diabetes includes acanthosis nigricans, diabetic dermopathy, diabetic foot syndrome, diabetic thick skin, scleredema, necrobiosis lipoidica, bullosis diabeticorum

 Laboratory & other workups

 Swabs to exclude an infection may be required.

 Dermatopathology

-Skin biopsies are not usually necessary and generally to be avoided, due to impaired wound healing.
+Histopathology different according to the different manifestations.
+Sometimes clinical diagnosis is enough and skin biopsy can be spared, due to impaired wound healing.

 Course

 Clinical course depends on the underlying cause.
 Generalised pruritus tends to persist, even despite good glycaemic control.
 Often there is a gradual worsening of the skin changes over time.

 Complications

 The most important complication is generally infection, particularly in the context of the diabetic foot.
 This may even include osteomyelitis.
 High dose antibiotics are strongly recommended according to the resistogram.
 Amputation should be considered as a last resort.

 Diagnosis

 Always relies on a secure diagnosis of diabetes mellitus (fasting plasma glucose >7mmol/L), pathologic HbA1c levels.

 Differential Diagnosis

 Depends on individual condition.